MinnPost/minnpost-wordpress/wp-content/plugins/wp-spamshield/readme.txt

 == Changelog ==

+= 1.9.20 =
+*released 10/27/17*

+* Added an anti-malware measure to prevent the "Plugin Organizer" malware plugin from disabling WP-SpamShield.
+All WordPress site owners should immediately remove the WordPress plugin called "Plugin Organizer".
+As of version 9.2.3 it has added malicious code that intentionally disables WP-SpamShield, and prevents site owners from re-activating it, even when "Plugin Organizer" is deactivated.
+[More information »](https://www.redsandmarketing.com/blog/malware-alert-plugin-organizer-wordpress/)

 = 1.9.19 =
 *released 10/25/17*

-* Added an enhancement to ensure functional integrity and prevent other plugins from accidentally disabling or modifying essential functionality.
+* Added an enhancement to ensure functional integrity and prevent other plugins from disabling or modifying essential functionality.

 = 1.9.18 =
 *released 10/14/17*